bhavuk0909/Stone-Paper-Scissor-Spock-Lizard/README.md

 4. run the 'rpsls.html' file.

-5. See the figure below and create the dataset by capturing your hand gestures.
+5. See the figure in the image folder and create the dataset by capturing your hand gestures.

 6. Click on train network to train your model.